gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 One of the most common questions after first getting something up in WebGL is how do I draw mulitple things.

-The first thing to realize is that with few exceptions, WebGL is like having function someone wrote where instead of passing lots of parameters to the function you instead have a single function that draws stuff and 70+ functions that set up the state for that one function.
+The first thing to realize is that with few exceptions, WebGL is like having a function someone wrote where instead of passing lots of parameters to the function you instead have a single function that draws stuff and 70+ functions that set up the state for that one function.
 So for example imagine you had a function that draws a circle.
 You